n0rdlicht/wagtail-headless-docker/README.md

-# Wagtail with Gridsome
+# Wagtail on Gridsome

-A trimmed down, revised fork of [hyshka/wagtail-vue-talk](https://github.com/hyshka/wagtail-vue-talk), this is a boilerplate project that demonstrates how to use [Wagtail CMS](https://github.com/wagtail) with a [Vue.js](https://vuejs.org/) frontend based on [Gridsome](https://gridsome.org/), a modern PWA engine with support for GraphQL and other data sources.
+This is a boilerplate project that demonstrates how to use [Wagtail CMS](https://github.com/wagtail) with a [Vue.js](https://vuejs.org/) frontend based on [Gridsome](https://gridsome.org/), a modern PWA engine with support for GraphQL and other data sources.
+It makes it easier to deploy Wagtail as a self-hosted headless CMS for high-performance hosting on CDN platforms.

+_"Wagtail is not an instant website in a box."_ --[Zen of Wagtail](https://github.com/wagtail/wagtail/blob/main/docs/getting_started/the_zen_of_wagtail.md)

 ## Installation